xunightmare/program-design/README.md

 # program-design
-This is a project about our program-design wrok
+This is a project about our program-design work